Before I learned the formal term for this, copywork has been my 6-year-old daughter’s main way of learning to write Chinese and English.

 She has been copying Chinese song lyrics and passages from books voluntarily, and she actually enjoys it!

-I’m going to explain how it works and why I think your child should try copywork for writing practice in any language!
+I’m going to explain what is copywork and why I think your child should try it for writing practice in any language!

 What is copywork?

 A lot of parents have told me that they have never heard of copywork, but it’s hardly our original idea.
 The practice just came naturally to our family, and it’s actually been used for centuries!

 According to Story of the World, people would copy works (eg, the Holy Bible) by hand before the printing press was invented.
 Even after printers and computers became available, many people enjoyed copying favorite quotes, lyrics, and passages.

 5 Benefits of copywork for learning how to write Chinese, English, or any language